Online Change Point Detection for Multivariate Inhomogeneous Poisson Processes Time Series: Online Change Point Detection for Poisson Point Processes

 In \Cref{theorem:main} \textbf{(a)}, $\mathcal{C}_\alpha$ is the threshold parameter that controls the overall false-alarm probability.
 We discuss a data-driven strategy for calibrating $\mathcal{C}_\alpha$ in \Cref{remark:tuning parameters}.

-The condition \eqref{eq:snr for tail main} in \Cref{theorem:main} follows from a commonly used functional regularity condition in the literature.
-In particular, we show in Lemma~\ref{lemma:eigen decay} in Appendix that, if the singular values $\{\sigma_k(\lambda^*-\lambda^*_a)\}_{k=1}^\infty$ decay at a polynomial (with degree $>1/2$) or exponential rate, then \eqref{eq:snr for tail main} holds with a constant rank $r$.
-Such functional singular value decay assumptions are standard in the literature \citep[e.g.,][]{hall2006properties,raskutti2012minimax}.
-The factor $5$ in the denominator of \eqref{eq:snr for tail main} is chosen for convenience.
-We do not attempt to further optimize this constant here.
+\begin{remark}[Generality of \Cref{theorem:main} across coordinate partitions] The condition~\eqref{eq:snr for tail main} in \Cref{theorem:main} follows from a commonly used functional regularity condition in the literature.
+In particular, we show in \Cref{lemma:eigen decay} in the Appendix that, if the singular values $\{\sigma_k(\lambda^*-\lambda^*_a)\}_{k=1}^\infty$ decay at a polynomial (with degree $>1/2$) or exponential rate, then~\eqref{eq:snr for tail main} holds with a constant rank $r$.
+Such functional singular-value decay assumptions are standard in the literature \citep[e.g.,][]{hall2006properties,raskutti2012minimax}, and they accommodate separable, additive, and finite-rank intensity classes as well as more general smooth interactions.
+The factor $5$ in the denominator of~\eqref{eq:snr for tail main} is chosen for convenience and we do not attempt to optimize it.

+Importantly, \Cref{theorem:main} establishes the false-alarm and detection-delay guarantees for \emph{any} coordinate partition $[d]=\mathcal I_1\cup\mathcal I_2$ for which the matricized intensity satisfies~\eqref{eq:snr for tail main}; the proof does not rely on any specific property of the partition-selection rule.
+The empirical cross-group-correlation criterion in \Cref{remark:tuning parameters} is therefore a practical and numerically stable heuristic for locating such a partition rather than a structural requirement of the theorem; robustness to alternative rank choices and to random coordinate partitions is verified empirically in our numerical studies. \end{remark}

 \Cref{theorem:main} also implies that, when a change point is present, the detection delay is at most $ O(\kappa^{-2-(p\vee q)/\gamma})$.
 By comparison, \citet{padilla2021optimal} and \citet{madrid2023change} show that, for nonparametric density change point detection in the offline setting, the error scales as $O\big(\kappa^{-2-d/\gamma}\big)$, where $\kappa$ is the size of the change in $\lt $-norm, $\gamma$ is the degree of smoothness, and $d$ is the ambient dimension of the density function.
 Although we study Poisson intensity changes for time series data, our detection delay bound is strictly better in order.
 This is because $p+q=d$, and thus $p\vee q<d$.
 In the difficult regime where the change size is small, $\kappa\to 0$, we have